 Contact: Daryl Kimball, Executive Director, (202) 463-7280 x107

-It is widely understood that nuclear weapons have only been used twice in wartime and with terrible consequences.
-Often overlooked is the fact that they have been “used” elsewhere—through more than 2,000 nuclear test explosions by at least eight countries since 1945.
+While widely understood to have only been used twice in wartime with terrible consequences, nuclear weapons have also been “used” elsewhere—through more than 2,000 nuclear test explosions by at least eight countries since 1945.

 Brief Overall History of the Test Ban Treaty